Bedrock-OSS/bedrock-wiki/docs/commands/derangement-function.md

 </Card>

-Simply activate the pack on your world and run the following command in multiplayer:
+Simply activate the pack on your world and run (once) the following command in multiplayer:

 ```yaml
 /function events/player/derange_position/initiate